-- Satisfactorily complete all requirements in their academic program - Earn a cumulative grade point average of 2.0 or higher - · Meet all obligations to the College, including payment of all tuition and fees - Submit an Intent to Graduate form with the Registrar's Office.
+- Satisfactorily complete all requirements in their academic program - Earn a cumulative grade point average of 2.0 or higher - Meet all obligations to the College, including payment of all tuition and fees - Submit an Intent to Graduate form with the Registrar's Office.

 The student has the primary responsibility for ensuring that he/she meets degree and certificate requirements for graduation.
 The student should initiate at least one meeting with his/her faculty advisor each semester to ensure all the graduation requirements have or will be met by the intended time of graduation.
-The Registrar is responsible for the final audit before the student is awarded a degree or certificate.
-Students needing six credits or less may walk in the May ceremony as long as they are registered for their outstanding requirements for the summer semester.
+The Registrar of the College is responsible for the final audit before the student is awarded a degree or certificate.
+Students receiving a certificate do not participate in the commencement ceremony.